d3x41/documentation-dev/md/tools/packages.md

 The package has therefore been recompiled to formalize the name of the distribution on the system and customize it a little more.

-The file /etc/debian_version is replaced by the /etc/kaisen_version file in the base-files package.
+The file /etc/debian_version is replaced by the /etc/kaisen_version file in the Kaisen base-files package.

 ### linux
 The kernel has been recompiled to generate .udeb files (used by the Debian installer) as well as .deb files needed to install it via apt or dpkg.
 The Kaisen Linux kernel has its own lean configuration.
 The kernel is also recompiled to disable signing modules because signing modules breaks GRUB with Kaisen Linux configuration.

 ### debian-installer
 This package is forked to build the installer with the custom Kaisen Linux kernel as well as our packages used by the installer (rootskel-gtk for example).
 It is necessary to rebuild the installer to integrate the modified packages for the installer and thus integrate them into the rolling release ISO.

 ### rootskel-gtk
 This package has been modified because it provides the graphical configuration of the installer (theme, banners).
 The theme of the Kaisen Linux graphical installer is based on the original Clearlooks theme.

 ### apt-setup
 This package allows you to configure the /etc/apt/sources.list file after installing the system.
 Since the Kaisen Linux installer is configured to request no network configuration, this package has been forked to add the Kaisen Linux repository, because by default, without internet connection (therefore no mirror selection), apt-setup will configure the Debian security repositories.

 ### choose-mirror
 This package configures the mirrors to be used to download packages.

 ### partman-auto
 This package, as its name suggests, allows you to automatically partition the disk during installation.
 This package was forked for three things:
 - Use of BTRFS as default file system on all partitions of the disk (except /boot if the partition is separated)